-OUTPut[:STATe]
+Command Syntax OUTPut[:STATe]

-Enables or Disables power output.
+Description Enables or Disables power output.
 When enabled, all output relays are closed.
 When disabled, all output relays are open.
-The time it takes for the output to turn on is determined by the status of the OUTP:FAST setting.
+It will take about 400 msec before the output relays to close (OUTP 1) and the output to be applied to the load and the same 400 msec to open the output relays.
+(OUTP 0).